Top 10 Things To Do In Lisbon

 Enter the gates of the medieval village of Santa Cruz and keep climbing until you reach the Castelo de Sao Jorge – better known in these parts of town simply as Castelo.
 The ancient Moorish castle commands the finest views in a city that’s already blessed with many scenic lookouts (as we’ll soon see).
 Presence on this prime real estate dates back to 48 BC, with the Moors later fortifying the hill in the 11th century.
 In 1147, the castle was placed under siege by a tandem of Crusaders and Portuguese Royalty.
 When the dust had settled, the royal family stuck around for a few more years to enjoy the views and the breeze before converting the fort into a prison.
 Come here to stroll the grounds, ride on a canon, check out the views from the ramparts, and listen to talented guitarists hiding in shaded corners of the castle.

-2. Order Another Round of Vanilla-Custard Tarts
+2. Order Another Round of Vanilla Custard Tarts

 With all due respect to Belem’s wealth of historical sites, the real reason for hopping on the tram and venturing here in the morning hours is to have breakfast in Pastéis de Belém.
 If you’re not sure where it is, just follow the crowds!
 This special cafe has somehow mastered the art of making the pastel de nata – a custard-filled tart that you can’t stop eating.
 These tarts are ubiquitous in Portugal but they taste nothing as they do here.
 Perhaps it’s because Pastéis de Belém has been around since 1837!

-We have to thank Lisbon’s urban planners for, as they were wise enough to leave a few square meters of open space on every hill overlooking the city.
+We have to thank Lisbon’s urban planners, as they were wise enough to leave a few square meters of open space on every hill overlooking the city.
 The result is a network of charming miradouros – scenic lookouts that range from small gardens to large terraces.
-Naturally, they’re a prime gathering spot for neighborhood residents, the kind of place that brings people together and where you as a visitor to Lisbon can watch life go by with a glass of ice-cold Sagres on a warm day or a hot cup of tea in winter months.
+Naturally, they’re a prime gathering spot for neighborhood residents, the kind of place that brings people together and where you, as a visitor to Lisbon, can watch life go by with a glass of ice-cold Sagres on a warm day or a hot cup of tea in winter months.
 For the most enjoyable experiences, grab breakfast with a view at Miradouro de São Pedro de Alcântara, watch the #28 tram go by and the red rooftops of Alfama at Miradouro de Santa Luzia, and go for sunset drinks at Miradouro de Santa Catarina in the Bica district.

 What’s Next?